Helio-Health-Group/store-locator/README.md

 the core requirements are met.
 Note: a dev FE webserver is not included here install an NPM one if it is desired to try out the Pure JS example.

 Also, you will need to install the Google Maps Key in the index.html to try the sample and/or use in your own version.
-If for some reason you did not get one, let us know.
-Or else you are free to use your own if you want (they are free), but please let us know if you do not include it in the submission.
+If for some reason you did not get one, let us know (our key should also be included in the .env file for your use).
+You are also free to use your own if you want (they are free), but please let us know if you do not include it in the submission.

-Final Notes:
+### Final Notes:

 - Submit your own work!
 It's ok to use code-snippets from the old version, and/or stack-overflow, but paraphrase or rewrite in the spirit/purpose of the functionality of this app.